gultekinmg/VoiceFont.js/README.md

 After now people shall talk like muzik at wide range of effects.
 ![scrshot](https://surikov.github.io/webaudiofont/img/voiceWoman.jpg)
-imagine when u say "Don`t do that" people hears you like drums playing at background.... or soft as a flute spreads at space.
+imagine when u say "Don`t do that" people hears you like drums playing at background.... or soft as a flute spreads at space.[link to Google!](http://google.com)
 ## see how could be: ![html](<a href="https://gultekinmg.github.io/WebRTC/voicefont/" click</a>)
 or music and voice together, Tough scores injected phonetics requires detailed work. with Polyphonic sounding you can spell a charachter with background vocals and instruments together. "named Accords."